aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/get-cells-properties/get-first-cell-from-excel-worksheet/_index.md

 url: /get-first-cell-from-excel-worksheet/
 weight: 20
 keywords: "Aspose.Cells Cloud, Excel, REST API, Get First Cell, Worksheet, A1, API v3"
-description: "Step-by-step guide to retrieve the first cell (A1) from an Excel worksheet using Aspose.Cells Cloud REST API v3.0.
-Includes cURL, JSON, error handling, and SDK examples in C#, Java, Python, and more."
+description: "Learn how to retrieve the first cell (A1) of an Excel worksheet using Aspose.Cells Cloud REST API v3.0.
+Includes cURL request, JSON response, error examples, and SDK samples for C#, Java, PHP, Python, and more."
 ArticleTitle: "Get First Cell (A1) from an Excel Worksheet using Aspose.Cells Cloud API"
-date: 2024-03-15T09:30:00Z
-lastmod: 2024-05-02T14:10:00Z
-sitemap:
-  priority: 0.8
 ---

-## Retrieve the First Cell (A1)

 This REST API shows how to retrieve the **first cell** in an Excel file when the `cellOrMethodName` parameter is set to `firstcell`.

-{{< note >}}
-**⚠️ Note:** This example uses Aspose.Cells Cloud API v3.0.
-For the latest version, see our [API Changelog](/api-changelog/).
-{{< /note >}}

 **Endpoint**
 `GET https://api.aspose.com/v3.0/cells/{fileName}/worksheets/{worksheet}/cells/firstcell`